 Some routers ship with some useful additional ports.
 In some cases, this might be a USB port, which makes flashing OpenWRT or DD-WRT router firmware easy.

-Other devices might come with a serial port, and these routers can be repurposed as a home automation server.
+Other devices might come with a serial port; these routers can be repurposed as a home automation server.

-Basically, the router runs a web server that you connect to with your browser.
+Basically, the router runs a server that you connect to with your browser.
 This might be on a PC, or for convenience, through your smartphone.
-This Instructables explains how to use this with an Arduino hooked up to the router, and some RF-controlled power switches, to create a basic smart home setup.
+This Instructables explains how to create a basic smart home setup with an Arduino, the router, and some RF-controlled switches.

 While easier options are available, you might use this to get a better understanding of home automation.